Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân SinhBáo Dân Sinh19/01/2025

 Project manager David Li, 34, from the southern Chinese city of Guangzhou, has not been promoted after five years at a tech company.
-This means the company does not value him.
+This means the company does not appreciate him.
 His job may be at risk.

 Fear of losing his job led him to regularly work 12-hour days in 2024 to prove to his superiors that he was still capable of doing overtime.
 On weekends, he was always available to take calls and handle unexpected work requests such as creating presentation slides.